 By VAM Ashrof

-Kochi : A Facebook group called “Dalit-Muslim FB Friends” has arranged Dalit Muslim Ifthar party on Monday at Mecca Auditorium, Kochi.
+Kochi : A Facebook group called “Dalit-Muslim FB Friends” has arranged a Dalit Muslim Ifthar on 11-6-2018 at Mecca Auditorium, Kochi.
 Nearly 40 persons of dalit and Muslim intellectuals took part in the Ifthar meeting.

 Abdul Majeed Nadwi made introductory speech by welcoming the gathering.